 For about 40 minutes.

 The group began to split up a bit more now.
 More advanced hikers in the front of the pack, slower in the back.
 There wasn’t much of a middle.
 I was proud of my spot bringing up the rear for the majority of the day.
-It was easier the day prior as we were at lower altitude.
+It was easier to keep up the day prior as we were at lower altitudes.
 But today it definitely felt as though I was running, even though I was simply walking, to keep up with the Coloradoans at the front of the pack.
 So I decided to just go at my own pace, our guides not rushing us, let us take as much time as we needed despite the rain.
 As we moved step by step to our campsite.

 Just ten minutes more, just ten minutes more

 Walking in ten-minute intervals trying not to check my watch.
-Because the time didn’t matter the only option I had was to keep putting one foot in front of the other.
+Because the time didn’t matter – the only option I had was to keep putting one foot in front of the other.
 For a total of ten hours, in one day.
 Upon arrival at camp, it felt amazing to take off my boots and let my feet breath!
-I’m so thankful, I sprang for my waterproof boots and a good pair of hiking socks, because my feet, though aching were dry and blister free!
+I’m so thankful, I sprang for my waterproof boots and a good pair of hiking socks because my feet, though aching, were dry and blister-free!

 That night, we ate another amazing meal, played Asshole, and finally drifted off into a very deep sleep.
 Only to be woken again at 4:30 in the morning with a hot cup of coca tea and our guides gently drawing us out of our tents and into the break of dawn.

 Today is the day we were all looking forward to.
 We would be ending the day in hot springs.
 That thought helped me put one foot in front of the other as it poured relentlessly for the first hour of the trek.
 Landslides in the area forced us to crisscross over the ravine.
-Two by two we would sit in a cable car as locals pulled us across the ravine.
+Two by two we sat in a cable car as locals pulled us across the ravine.
 At one point we were walking along a narrow path, the mountain to our left and steep drop off to our right when we were told to turn back about 10 minutes to another cable car as there was an unexpected landslide that seemed impassable.